tintoy/msbuild-project-tools-vscode/README.md

 ![PackageReference completion](docs/images/package-reference-completion.gif)

 **Note**: this is an experimental version of the extension that uses an out-of-process language server using Microsoft's Language Server Protocol.
-It is functional but is definitely **not ready for production**.
+It is functional but is not yet ready for production use.

 ## Usage

 * When you're editing your project file, type `pr` then press `tab` to insert a `PackageReference` element.
 * Move to the `Include` or `Version` attribute of your `PackageReference` element and press `ctrl+space` to bring up a list of package Ids / versions.
 * Hover the mouse over targets, items, and properties to see information about them.
+* Go-to-definition is implemented for both SDK-style and regular project imports.

 ## Installation